Most cold emails end up in the spam folders or trash – never to be seen again.

 If you have any credibility, social status, or authority important to your recipient, mention it quickly.
 The more you mention it, the more likely your message will get a response.

-13. Give Them an Out
+18. Give Them An Out

 Your email should also contain an option for recipients to opt-out, in compliance with email marketing laws in various jurisdictions, such as the CAN-Spam Act in the US and the GDPR in Europe.